-Most people would agree with me that one of the most unique dog breeds today is the bull terrier.
-They have this unusual egg-shaped head with small, slanting eyes.
+Most people would agree that one of the most unique dog breeds today is the bull terrier.
+They have an unusual egg-shaped head with small, slanting eyes.
 Some might liken a bull terrier’s head to a football.
 Whatever you might think, they are simply different when you compare to other dogs.

-While some people may consider their head’s structure as cute or pleasantly unique, the bull terrier does not look this way in the early 20th century.
-They actually had a head that looks like most usual dogs.
-Their legs isn’t short like it is today, but they are longer with a thick and squat body.
+While some people may consider their head’s structure as cute or pleasantly unique, the bull terrier did not look this way in the early 20th century.
+They actually had a head that looked like normal dogs.
+Their legs wasn’t short like it is today, they were longer with a thicker body.

-Here’s the truth: they weren’t like this in the 1800s.
-If you find a picture of English bulldogs at that time, you will soon see the noticeable difference.
-The English bulldog in the past are taller and more slender.
-Not only that, but though they also have these wrinkles on their face, they are not as long, more saggy, and pronounced as they are today.
+However, English bulldogs in the past were taller and more slender.
+Not only that, but the folds on their face was not as densely packed and droopy.
+It was less pronounced.
 The modern English bulldog has a squatter and thicker body compared to its past predecessor.

 Chinese Shar Pei

 Because of the cute and lovable look of pugs, it is not difficult to see that it is among the most popular dog breeds.
-They became more popular following their appearance in the Men in Black movies.
-However, they didn’t use to exactly look this way.
 Breeders intentionally bred pugs to have a flat nose and big, wide eyes.
 Not only that, but pugs were also bred to have that double curl on their tail.

-There are a few problems with these changes though.
-For one, with a flatter nose, pugs can easily develop breathing and respiratory problems.
-In addition to that, bigger and wider eyes led to eye problems.
+Sadly, because of their flatter nose, pugs can easily develop breathing and respiratory problems.
+In addition to that, bigger and wider eyes lead to eye problems.
 And the double curl on their tails are actually a genetic defect that may lead to paralysis.
 You’d never guess they have a risk of health issues considering how energetic and sweet they are.